 I came to this new belief after being influenced by a powerful dream I had in the early hours of a morning where I was not locked into a deep sleep pattern but was left floating half awake in a dimly lit and somewhat smokey state of being between this world and the other when a dark apparition wearing a grimy gray toga, a black hooded robe, and carrying a gnarled wooden staff suddenly walked through my bedroom door and bade me rise.

 I tried to argue that I was still half asleep.
 But the figure, whose breath reeked of Olde English 800 and cigarettes, spat out angrily, "Get your lazy ass out of bed, motherfucker!
 I ain't got no time for this shit!"
-When he shook his staff at me, his hood slipped a little, and I saw he looked a lot like Steve Buscemi, but not as Buscemi looked in Reservoir Dogs, but more like he did in that bad dream sequence that Tony Soprano had after killing his character off.
+At first, he said it in Latin but grew frustrated at my lack of understanding.
+When he shook his staff at me and translated it into modern slang.
+His hood slipped a little, and I saw he looked a lot like Steve Buscemi, but not as Buscemi looked in Reservoir Dogs, but more like he did in that bad dream sequence that Tony Soprano had after killing his character off.

 The image of Steve Buscemi wearing a dirty toga and shaking a gnarled staff at me got me out of bed.
 I bent over to put on my shoes, but the Buscemi thingy motioned me to stop.
 "Here put this on," he picked up the wife-beater I had worn the night before from off of the floor and tossed it my way.
 "You won't be needing shoes; you'll need to feel the floor."